fgremper/CloudStudio/Documents/WorkLog.md

 * package three way diff info in json object
 * display the 3 way diff in client
 * have a [conflict] checkbox in the line level
+* client: comment the code more
 * have a switch for showing line conflicts on a file level (we get the information from the server already? just now pipe all conflicts through the countconflicts mechanic)
 * log4j for logging
 * display file conflicts in file view as red
 * clean up code in client
+* api description first draft
+* line conflict (gonna be a lot of subtasks) (edit: started adding subtasks below)
+* reimplement that active branch thing with the new db syntax
+* GUI for the client
+* Client: When is the last time that CloudStudio accepted the change
+* Better error handling (client, webinterface, server)
+* Logout
+* Display active branch
+* Show only repositories you have permission to see
+* Set session ID as cookie, stay logged in
+* Icons
+* Webinterface: history, forward/back buttons
+* General webinterface overhaul
+* Webinterface: Titles for where you're at
+* Clean up code in the webinterface
+* Webinterface: Folder/package view
+* Webinterface: error overlay

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)